microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/libraries/Javascript.md

 # Javascript
-There is no javascript library, but for completeness
+There is no javascript library, but for the sake of completeness, here are samples.

-## Example creating
+## Example: creating
 ```javascript

 var card = {